Researcher

 Ultimately, we are excited to hire people who could contribute to our research agenda.
 One way to figure out whether you might be able to contribute would be to take a look at some of our recent research, as described on our blog.

-What is working on ARC’s Theory team like?
+What is working at ARC like?

 In addition to this, we also allocate a significant portion of our time to higher-level questions surrounding research prioritization, which we often discuss at our weekly group meeting.
 Since the team is still small, we are keen for new team members to help with this process of shaping and defining our research.